kkoudev/ndw/README.md

 ndw npx
 ```

-There is alias command as "npxw".

 ### Execute yarn command in current Node.js version.

 ```
 ndw yarn
 ```

-There is alias command as "yarnw".

 ### Install or upgrade yarn in current Node.js version.